Key takeaways

 If you don’t need all your funds now or don’t know how much to borrow, a personal line of credit may be a good alternative to a personal loan.
 Like credit cards, personal lines of credit are unsecured and revolving, so you can borrow what you need as you need.
 However, the rates on personal lines of credit are usually lower than credit cards.

-This type of credit is often suitable for expenses like ongoing home improvement projects, as a cushion for personal emergencies or to offset fluctuations in variable income.
+This type of credit is often suitable for expenses like ongoing home improvement projects or as a cushion for personal emergencies if you don’t have emergency savings built up.
 You can use a portion of your line, pay it in full and then reuse it over time.
 You may not qualify for a personal line of credit unless you have stellar credit and stable income.

 Benefits